Joe DePre

 Joe DePre (born December 19, 1947) is an American former professional basketball player.
 He played three seasons as a shooting guard in the American Basketball Association (ABA), all as a member of the New York Nets (1970–73).
 He was drafted in the second round (29^{th} overall) of the 1970 NBA draft from St. John's University by the Phoenix Suns, but he never played for them.

+DePre played in the Eastern Basketball Association (EBA) for the Wilkes-Barre Barons, Long Island Sounds and Long Island Ducks from 1972 to 1978.
+He won an EBA championship with the Barons in 1973.